Components of Intern Training

 Orientation

 The first two to three weeks of August are largely devoted to orientation.
 During this time interns settle into their offices, meet staff and familiarize themselves with the campus, with the community, and with particulars of their training program.
 A procedural orientation for psychology interns and counseling psychology practicum students is held prior to the start of fall classes.
 The goal is for trainees to become familiar with the manual that outlines what is expected of them.
 It also provides instruction in policies and procedures, courses of action for grievance or due process concerns, and performance evaluation procedures.
-Continuing orientation is conducted by individual clinical supervisors or by the Training Director as the new trainee staff settles in to the work of the center.
+Continuing orientation is conducted by individual clinical supervisors or by the Training Director as the new trainee staff settles into the work of the center.
 The supervisor(s) of each training component spend time in the early fall orienting new trainees to the specific tasks and skills required for their area of the program.

 Supervision of Individual Therapy (individual format with primary supervisor)